martinchernyavskiy/Notes/CS/Hardware/ECE 252/Base Conversion.md

 		Repeat the process until a 0 quotient

 - ### Decimal to Binary
-	Find smallest binary number value that is less than or equal the decimal value and subtract it from the value.
+	Find largest binary number value that is less than or equal the decimal value and subtract it from the value.
 	If binary number value is greater, put a zero digit on that digit's place and continue

 - ### Binary to Hex